arjunbalu1/testBlockchain/README.md

 - Click the "Send" button to submit the request.

 To check LevelDB database
-- Run tools/checkdb.go
+- Run tools/checkdb.go after exiting the program.
-- all blocks including invalid txs is stored in the blocks.json file
+- All blocks including invalid txs are stored in the blocks.json file.